 - Antonio Castellucci, aged 29, who landed in America from Caggiano, Italy, in 1911

 - Angelantonio Castellucci, aged 43, who landed in America from S. Marco, Italy, in 1911

-- Antonina Castellucci, aged 26, who emigrated to the United States from Lettoman, Italy, in 1912
+- Antonina Castellucci, aged 26, who immigrated to the United States from Lettoman, Italy, in 1912

-- Angelo Castellucci, aged 49, who emigrated to America from Lizzano, Italy, in 1913
+- Angelo Castellucci, aged 49, who immigrated to America from Lizzano, Italy, in 1913

 - Antonio Castellucci, aged 15, who settled in America from Lettomanoppetto, Italy, in 1916